maziggy/BetterTrends/README.md

 A custom Home Assistant integration, that calculates trend values for entities and displays result in a nice way.

-Currently only three entities are supported, but will change in the near future.
+Currently only up to three entities are supported, but this will change in the near future.

 ## Screenshot